tytydraco/yessleep/out/I_believe_theres_something_wrong_with_my_roomate.md

 I lunged for the door, but Jake was faster.
 He grabbed me, the knife flashing in the dim light of the room.
 I felt a sharp pain in my side, and everything went black.

 When I woke up, I was lying on the floor, the room spinning around me.
-I could feel blood pooling beneath me, feel the life draining out of me.
+I could feel blood pooling beneath me, the bleeding stopped.

 Jake was gone.

-I tried to move, but my body wouldn’t respond. but... by some reason... i couldn\`t stop smiling. a deep and horrefying smile.
-The world grew dimmer, and as I lay there, I heard it—the faintest of whispers, coming from the walls.
+i felt how the powers came back,  but... by some reason... i couldn\`t stop smiling. a deep and horrefying smile. and as I sat there, I heard it—the faintest of whispers, coming from the walls.

 They were real.